The USC SEEDS Program plants excellence for para-athletes and their studies

-USC SEEDS is the first dual para-sport and academic program to be offered at an Australian university and will be managed by USC PhD researcher Bridie Kean, an Australian dual Paralympic medallist and a research scholar at the Queensland Academy of Sport (QAS) Centre of Excellence for Applied Sport Science Research.
+USC SEEDS is the first dual para-sport and academic program to be offered at an Australian university and will be managed by Dr Bridie Kean, an Australian dual Paralympic medallist and a research scholar at the Queensland Academy of Sport (QAS) Centre of Excellence for Applied Sport Science Research.

 Help us provide an environment for student athletes to reach their full potential

 Dr Kean, who captained Australia to a silver medal in wheelchair basketball at the 2012 London Games, said her own successes in sport and academia were due to participating in an existing program at an American university.

 "As an athlete with a disability, I always knew the value of both sport and education in my life," she said.

 "It is exciting to work towards expanding these opportunities to our future and current Paralympic athletes in Australia through USC SEEDS.

 "The program promotes an environment in which young athletes are encouraged and supported to achieve academic excellence as well as success on the sporting field."

 Head of the USC School of Health and Sport Science Professor John Lowe said USC SEEDS would offer a pathway not previously available to Australian para-athletes.

 "Providing this kind of opportunity to elite athletes with a disability is an Australian first and I'm extremely proud to see USC taking a leading role in this area," he said.